-System Intervention #3: Implement ambitious design for recycling standards for all plastic products and packaging put on the market.
-Design for recycling interventions - such as removing certain polymers, additives and pigments, or shifting from multimaterials to monomaterials - have many benefits and are a prerequisite for any ambitious recycling target.
+1 All references to plastic in this report refer to household and industry packaging waste and household plastic waste for recycling interventions - such as removing certain polymers, additives and pigments, or shifting from multimaterials to monomaterials - have many benefits and are a prerequisite for any ambitious recycling target.
 Benefits include, increasing the share of plastic that is recyclable, increasing the value of recycled plastic, reducing losses in the sorting and recycling process, and the overall boosting and scaling up of recycling economics.